-Combinations Inlets or Standard Plan B-25.20
+Combination Inlets or Standard Plan B-25.20

 The combination inlet is a vaned grate on a catch basin with a hooded curb cut area.
 Its vaned grate is very debris efficient, and if the grate does become clogged, the overflow goes into the hooded opening.
-These inlets are extremely useful for sag condition installations although, they can also be effective on continuous grades.
+These inlets are extremely useful for sag condition installations, although they can also be effective on continuous grades.
 The interception capacity of a combination inlet is only slightly greater than with a grate alone.
-Therefore the capacity is computed neglecting the curb opening and designers should follow the same analysis as for a vaned grate alone (see standard plan B-30.30 or 2c).
-See section 5-5.3 for design guidance in a sag condition.
+Therefore the capacity is computed neglecting the curb opening and designers should follow the same analysis as for a vaned grate alone.
+See Section 5-5.4 for design guidance in a sag condition.